-He had served in the British army, was lieutenant-governor of New York under Edmund Andros, and at the head of the administration in 1687-1689.
-He was governor of Virginia in 1690-1692 and in 1699-1705, and of Maryland from 1694 to 1699, and during his second term of office in Virginia he established the capital at Williamsburg instead of at Jamestown as before.
+He had served in the English army, was Lieutenant Governor of New York under Governor Edmund Andros, and at the head of the administration in 1687-1689.
+He was governor of Virginia in 1690-1692 and in 1699-1705, and of Maryland from 1694 to 1699, and during his second term of office in Virginia he established the capital at Williamsburg instead of at Jamestown, as before.

 He was commander of the forces that captured Port Royal, Nova Scotia on October 2, 1710, and afterward returned to England to urge another attempt at the conquest of Canada, taking with him five Iroquois chiefs, whom he presented to Queen Anne.

-After his return to the colonies he commanded an unsuccessful expedition for the conquest of Canada, was appointed governor of Nova Scotia, and served from October 12, 1712, to August, 1717.
+After his return to the colonies he commanded an unsuccessful expedition for the conquest of Canada, was appointed governor of Nova Scotia, and served from October 12, 1712, to August of 1717.

 He was a bold and ambitious man, and had conceived a project for uniting all the Anglo-American colonies, the ostensible object of which was the mutual defense of the British colonists against the encroachment of the French on the north, and the hostile Indians along the frontier.